matt-dobie/my-resume/README.md

 ## Summary

-Full-stack developer and problem solver located in Brisbane, QLD, who loves to build responsive and user-friendly web applications, with a focus on the JavaScript stack.
-In particular, my Front-end projects focus on working with existing APIs to provide an intuitive and accessible user experience.
+Full-stack developer and problem solver located in Brisbane, QLD, who loves to build responsive, accessible and user-friendly web applications, with a focus on the JavaScript stack.
 Very hard worker and extremely eager to share my skills with others, while at the same time learning new technologies and frameworks.

 ## Technical Skills

-Web Technologies/Frameworks:  HTML5, SASS, ReactJS, VueJS, PHP, NodeJS
+Web Technologies/Frameworks:  HTML5, SASS, JavaScript, jQuery, Bootstrap, ReactJS, VueJS, PHP, NodeJS

-Scripts/UI: JavaScript, jQuery, Bootstrap

 Squiz Products: Matrix CMS, Funnelback, Neo Template, Datastore, Transform